timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-10-15
+# Objectives for Today 2025-10-16

 - Just Chatting as we Get started & warmed up.
-- Jump into Tech Tree Editor for less than 60 minutes to add SUPER POWER quality of life update.
-- Give the player more information after a Supply Run
+- Work tech tree upgrades for as long as possible and get hopefully a balanced 10 minutes of game.
-- Ideally "hold their hand" up until the first challenger is unlocked.
+- Ideally "hold the players hand" until the first challenger is unlocked at about 10 minutes into game.
-- Work on the tech tree for at least 30 minutes, ideally more than 60 minutes.
-- NOT A SUPER LONG DAY TODAY

 ## Events / Notices / Coming Soon

+* **Learning Git Skills - Monday October 20th 8am ET**

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri
   with a few exceptions: